There are two words which will send the majority of aquarium owners into a state of pure panic “Power Outage”.

 Battery Maintainer System – This is identical to the system above except a battery charger/maintainer unit keeps the AGM battery maintained, rather than the solar panel.

 There are 3 products I really like and depending on your equipment there is a solution to fit.

-Icecap Battery (Around $120 at AquariumSpecialty.com) – A backup battery that comes with a range of connectors to connect to many of the commercially available pumps and powerheads.
+Icecap Battery (Around $140 at Amazon.com) – A backup battery that comes with a range of connectors to connect to many of the commercially available pumps and powerheads.

 Tunze Safety Connector (Around $55 at Amazon.com) – For use with Tunze’s range of controllable pumps and allows you to connect any sized 12vdc battery of your choice to power your Tunze powerheads.

 UPS Battery Backup – Unfortunately I do not recommend these.
 They are designed to run for 10-20 minutes to allow a computer to shut down.
 They are constantly charging, which kills the batteries and therefore they only last a couple of years.
 They are also expensive!